venkatpx/dcos-docs/1.9/usage/tutorials/iot_pipeline.md

 In this step you deploy the containerized Tweeter app to a public node.

-1. Clone the [Tweeter][13] GitHub repository to your local directory.
+1. Navigate to the [Tweeter](https://github.com/mesosphere/tweeter/) GitHub repository and save the `/tweeter/tweeter.json` Marathon app definition file.

-    ```bash
-    $ git clone git@github.com:mesosphere/tweeter.git
-    ```

-2. Add the `HAPROXY_0_VHOST` label to the `tweeter.json` Marathon app definition file. `HAPROXY_0_VHOST` exposes Nginx on the external load balancer with a virtual host.
-The `HAPROXY_0_VHOST` value is the hostname of your [public agent][9] node.
+1. Add the `HAPROXY_0_VHOST` definition with the public IP address of your [public agent][9] node to your `tweeter.json` file.

     **Important:** You must remove the leading `http://` and the trailing `/`.

     ```json
+    ...
       ],
       "labels": {
         "HAPROXY_GROUP": "external",
-        "HAPROXY_0_VHOST": "<Master-Public-IP>"
+        "HAPROXY_0_VHOST": "<public-agent-IP>"
       }
     }
     ```

-    For example, if you are using AWS, this is your public ELB hostname.
-It should look similar to this:
+    In this example, a DC/OS cluster is running on AWS:

     ```bash
+    ...
       ],
       "labels": {
         "HAPROXY_GROUP": "external",
-        "HAPROXY_0_VHOST": "joel-oss-publicsl-e21skwtlxt0c-2029962837.us-west-2.elb.amazonaws.com"
+        "HAPROXY_0_VHOST": "joel-ent-publicsl-e7wjol669l9f-741498241.us-west-2.elb.amazonaws.com"
       }
     }
     ```

-4. Install and deploy Tweeter with this command.
+4. Install and deploy Tweeter to your DC/OS cluster with this CLI command.

     ```bash
     $ dcos marathon app add tweeter.json